EXPOSING ANIMAL LEGAL DEFENSE FUND (ALDF)

 ALDF's Animal Law Program works closely with law students and law professionals to advance the emerging field of animal law.
 The Animal Law Program also assists bar association members interested in forming animal law bar sections or committees and partners with pro bono coordinators interested in developing animal law volunteer opportunities at their firms.
 ALDF created the Center for Animal Law Studies at Lewis & Clark, a collaboration between the Animal Legal Defense Fund and the Lewis & Clark Law School of Portland, Oregon.
 Currently there are 131 law schools in the U.S. and Canada that have offered a course in animal law.

-*using the HSUS Cage Free Campaign materials to convince schools' dining services to use only cage free eggs.
+*HSUS Cage Free Campaign materials and Meatless Monday literature to change schools' dining services menues

 * bringing guest speakers from radical organizations such as Animal Protection Institute, Animal Rights Foundation of Florida, Mercy for Animals, Farm Animal Welfare Network, and HSUS to campus to give presentations on animal rights